 Our primary motivation is reform of discriminatory laws and practices that applies to each of us as Muslim women and to our sisters in Sri Lanka.

 It is our conviction that all Muslims in Sri Lanka, women and men, should have equal access to legal rights, justice and redress on matters of marriage and family.
 As citizens of Sri Lanka, Muslims too must have the same protection of fundamental rights guaranteed by the Constitution.

-It must be ensured that special laws such as the Muslim Marriage and Divorce Act (MMDA) too protect these rights of Muslim men, women and children rather than perpetrate injustice, unfair treatment and further place members of the Muslim community, especially Muslim women, in vulnerable and difficult situations.
+It must be ensured that family laws such as the Muslim Marriage and Divorce Act (MMDA) too protect these rights of Muslim men, women and children rather than perpetrate injustice, unfair treatment and further place members of the Muslim community, especially Muslim women, in vulnerable and difficult situations.

 MPL Reforms Action Group therefore advocates that:

 - The MMDA must be reformed to guarantee justice and fairness as promoted by the spirit of Islam, to address ongoing grievances of Muslims and in relation to contemporary and diverse contexts of Sri Lankan Muslims;

 - The reforms process must ensure that the MMDA provisions, procedures and implementation do not violate fundamental rights and gender equality, and that the Quazi court system standards and quality of operation is improved and ethical and sensitive procedures are observed;